safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 This terminology is one of the harder ones to compare across the bitcoin and safe networks.

-Let's start by frame 'forking' as 'breaking the network into two or more discreetly different parts'.
+Let's start by framing 'forking' as 'breaking the network into two or more discretely different parts'.

 In this case, we must consider, how would safe become two different networks?